k-nowicki/Rupower/README.md

 # Rupower

-Ruby interface to [UPower] tool available by default on Ubuntu and Debian distros.
+Ruby interface to [UPower].[Device] tool available by default on Ubuntu and Debian distros.

 ## Example